NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted/NextSteps.rst

 Next steps
 ##########

-After finishing the initial setup of the *nRF Asset Tracker*, you can explore the following topics:
+At this stage, you have completed the initial setup of the nRF Asset Tracker.

-* Enabling :ref:`Cell Geolocation <aws-unwired-labs-api>`
-* Modifying the firmware
+An interesting topic to explore is enabling :ref:`Cell Geolocation <aws-unwired-labs-api>`.

 Once you start modifying the firmware, you can also look into the following topics: